arielsmoler/classiq-library/docs/qmod-reference/language-reference/statements/control.md

 Synthesizing this model creates the following quantum program.
 Note how `control` is implemented as a result of an arithmetic computation.
-After applying the `control` operation, the arithmetic operation is un-computed.
+After applying the `control` operation, the arithmetic operation is uncomputed.

 ![control_arithmetic.jpg](resources/control_arithmetic.jpg)